SonarSource/sonar-kotlin/README.md

 For example, execute the following in the project root to fetch the metadata for rule `S42`:

     ./gradlew generateRuleMetadata -PruleKey=S42

+If fetching from a branch:

+    ./gradlew generateRuleMetadata -PruleKey=S4830 -Pbranch=a_branch

 If you want to update all rules' metadata, you can use: